mwganson/pdwrapper/README.md

     Box
     Pocket
         Sketch</pre>
-Box's Shape and its AddSubShape are the same thing, the box's pattern shape.
+Box's Shape and its AddSubShape are the same thing, the box's pattern shape because Box is the first shape in the tree and there is nothing in front of it for it to fuse with.
 Pocket's shape is the Box with the hole in it, but its AddSubShape (pattern shape) is the hole itself, or more accurately the shape of the tool created by extruding the sketch, the one used to cut the pocket.
 If the sketch is just a circle then the Pocket's AddSubShape is a cylinder.
 Which object you use in making the PDWrapper object's tip shape is up to you, whether it's the Box's shape or the cylinder's shape.
 (Note: You might need to set Shape Management to Manual if you want to change many of these settings or else they will get reset by the Shape Manager.

 ## Changelog
+* 0.2021.10.13.rev2 Lots of bug fixes
 * 0.2021.10.12.rev2 Lots of changes since 0.2021.10.08
 * Gone are the WireWrapper functions -- feature bloat -- needs to be a separate macro
 * Enabled is now an Integer rather than a boolean, makes it easier to get at it for expression binding